 Frequent respiratory infections

-Heart problems in children are usually diagnosed and treated by a doctor called a pediatric cardiologist.
+Heart problems in children are usually diagnosed and treated by a pediatric cardiologist.
+This is a doctor with special training to diagnose and treat heart problems in children.
 Signs of a heart problem will be checked for during a physical exam.
-To confirm a diagnosis or learn more about a possible heart problem, several tests may also be done.
+To confirm a diagnosis or learn more about a possible heart problem, the doctor may order several tests.
 These include:

 A PDA may close on its own, without treatment.
-If it doesn’t, treatment options include cardiac catheterization or surgery.
-Your child’s cardiologist will evaluate your child’s heart and discuss the best treatment option with you.
+If it doesn’t, treatment choices are medicine, cardiac catheterization, or surgery.
+Your child’s cardiologist will evaluate your child’s heart and discuss the best treatment choice with you.

-Cardiac catheterization: A thin, flexible tube (catheter) is inserted into a blood vessel.
+Cardiac catheterization.
+A thin, flexible tube (catheter) is put into a blood vessel.
 It’s used to guide a coil or closing device into the heart to close the PDA.
 The catheter is removed when the coil or device is in place.

-Surgery: With thoracotomy, an incision is made through the chest between the ribs to reach the PDA.
-Another technique, thoracoscopy, uses small incisions in the chest and a special scope that has a camera on the end to guide the surgeon to the PDA.
+Surgery.
+The surgeon may use one of two techniques.
+In the first (thoracotomy), an incision may be made through the chest between the ribs to reach the PDA.
+In the second technique, video-assisted thoracoscopic surgery (VATS), very small incisions are made in the chest.
+A special scope that has a camera on the end is used to guide the surgeon to the PDA.
 The PDA is clipped or tied off.
 It may or may not be divided.
 If it’s divided, the open ends are closed with sutures.